TylerHillery/coinbase-order-book-pipeline/README.md

-# Analyizing Coinbase Order Book in Real Time
+# Analyzing Coinbase Order Book in Real Time
 This project demonstrates a data pipeline using the [Coinbase websocket feed](https://docs.cloud.coinbase.com/exchange/docs/websocket-channels#level2-batch-channel) to display and analyze their order book in real time.

 ## Resources & References